Get some of our best restaurant marketing tips in this article. With a focus on social media!

 How did you come across your latest restaurant experience?
 Maybe it’s a place you’ve passed by many times and grown curious about, or maybe you saw an ad for it?
 Or was it through a recommendation from a friend, or an enticing photo on social media platforms?

-Download our white paper 10 steps to a digital restaurant here.
+Download our white paper “What does the future restaurant look like“ here.

 It’s not breaking news that friends words weigh heavily when it comes to recommendations.
 There’s a foundational trust there that breaks through the noise and starts conversations.
 Much of the contact between people today takes place through social media.
 Life, joy, sorrow and adventures are shared in a blissful mix – and it is a powerful tool, not least for restaurant marketing.
 Let’s dig deeper.